Rio Hondo College logo

 Transfers to: CSU

-This course examines the theory of the operation, service and repair procedures, related tool and equipment use, and strategy-based problem diagnosis of modern disc and drum brakes.
+This course examines the theory of operation, service and repair procedures, related tool and equipment use, and strategy-based problem diagnosis related to modern disc and drum brakes.
 The procedures for imported and domestic automobiles and light trucks are developed through classroom discussions, demonstrations, and laboratory experiences.
-The course is designed for students who want to work in the automotive sector or automotive technicians needing to improve their skills and knowledge in brake service.
-Students with permission from the Division of Career and Technical Education (CTE) may re-enroll only one time for certification or licensure standards.
+The course is designed for students who want to work in the automotive sector or automotive technicians who need to improve their skills and knowledge in brake service.
+This course prepares the student for the Automotive Service Excellence (ASE) A4 exam and is intended for automotive majors.
+Students may re-enroll in the course only one time, and only with permission from the Division of Career and Technical Education (C.T.E.), in order to meet certification and licensure standards.

 AUTO 140 - Body and Chassis Electrical SystemsM4.0